Automating Libraries: A Selected Annotated Bibliography

 Materials listed in this fact sheet that are published by the American Library Association are available through the ALA Online Store.

-For all other materials, contact the publishers directly, or check the collection at your local public library.
+For all other materials, contact the publishers directly, or check the collection at your local library using the WorldCat search box below.